omarabualhija/CozaStore/README.md

-In this projet im Using The Hooks,redux,styled-Components and axios To belid this project You can watch the project live by clicking this url =>https://omarabualhija.github.io/CozaStore/
+In this project I'm Using The Hooks, redux,styled-Components and Axios To belid this project You can watch the project live by clicking this URL =>https://omarabualhija.github.io/CozaStore/